iwasz/cpp-can-isotp/README.md

+# What it is
+This library implements [ISO 15765-2](https://en.wikipedia.org/wiki/ISO_15765-2) transport layer known also as CAN bus ISO TP or simply *Transport Protocol*.
+It was developed with microcontrollers in mind, but was also tested on a Linux box (although on a Linux system there is a [better option](https://github.com/hartkopp/can-isotp)).

 # Using the library
 ## Building
 This library is header only, but you can build unit-tests and other simple examples, which can help you understand how to use the library in case of some trouble.
 This is a possible scenario of acheiving this: